PNW-TechPros/js-natural-lenses/README.md

 ## Lens Composition

-Lenses can be composed through `lens.fuse`, which takes one or more lenses (or other optics) to fuse and creates either a new, fused lens that behaves as the composition of all the passed lenses (though this can only be done if _only_ lenses are passed) or an OpticArray that functions somewhat like a lens, at least for *getting*.
+Lenses can be composed through `lens.fuse`, which takes one or more lenses (or other optics) to fuse and creates either a new, fused lens that behaves as the composition of all the passed lenses (though this can only be done if _only_ lenses are passed) or an OpticArray which implements most Lens functionality.

 Lenses constructed through a `lens.Factory` can only be incorporated in an OpticArray, and not directly fused into a single lens.